Remedan/kanjibot/README.md

     python -m kanjibot

 The bot will continuously read its inbox and post replies.
 I recommend creating a simple systemd (or equivalent) service to daemonize it.

-## Future Plans

-* ability to recognize words, not just kanji
-* add 'words that this kanji is a part of'
-* links to relevant dictionaries/websites

 ## Dictionary Data